vgarciasc/xeupiu/tutorial.md

 ### 4. The game crashed and I don't know why!

-If none of the questions above apply to your case, please reach out on our [Discord server](https://discord.gg/QzYTyPQn)!
+If none of the questions above apply to your case, please reach out on our [Discord server](https://discord.gg/QzYTyPQn).
+I am only one person with a busy job so I apologize upfront if I take a while to answer.